 Whichever sector our clients work in, there is a minimum set of standards that we require them to meet in order to continue working with them.
 Read about each of our cross-sector criteria below.

 We expect our clients to comply with all applicable local laws and regulations, as well as international conventions that their country has ratified.

 We assess clients using the latest International Finance Corporation (IFC) Performance Standards as well as the Environmental, Health & Safety Guidelines which include issues around Biodiversity, Water and Cultural Heritage.

 We also expect clients to identify any potential environmental or social risks around a particular project, and show that they are managing these appropriately.
 This includes complying with the Equator Principles – a risk management framework for assessing and managing environmental and social risk in project development.

 UNESCO World Heritage Sites are globally recognised for their outstanding universal value, and we are committed to playing our part in protecting them.
-We ensure that none of our clients operate in or negatively impact any UNESCO World Heritage Site or wetlands designated under the Ramsar Convention.

 We assess the impact of our clients’ operations on forests, and ensure that they won’t negatively impact High Conservation Value or High Carbon Stock forests, as well as peatland.